-The Free Application for Federal Student Aid (FAFSA) is the financial aid application used to determine financial aid eligibility, instructions.
+The Free Application for Federal Student Aid (FAFSA) is the financial aid application used to determine financial aid eligibility, for instructions click here.
 It must be submitted yearly.
 We recommend that all students complete a FAFSA regardless of whether you think you'll qualify.
-In addition to the FAFSA, seperate applications are required for scholarships.
+In addition to the FAFSA, separate applications are required for scholarships.
 There are also additional forms and requirements that must be completed in order to be eligible to receive financial aid.
 These requirements can be found by logging on to your Uconnect account.

 Students must be in compliance with the University's Satisfactory Academic Progress Policy in order to receive any federal, state and most institutional aid.